Dudukun/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-Write a JavaScript script that updates the text of the <header> element to New Header!!! when the user clicks on DIV#update_header
+Write a JavaScript script that fetches from https://fourtonfish.com/hellosalut/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello.